seed-run/homepage/index.md

 <div class="pitch">
   <h4>Nothing to configure.
 Nothing to install.</h4>
   <p>Simply link your Git repository and IAM credentials and you can `git push` to deploy updates to your Serverless app.
-Create multiple environments for your team, configure custom domains, view Lambda/API Gateway logs right from the Seed console.</p>
+Create multiple environments for your team, configure custom domains, and view logs and metrics right from the Seed console.</p>
   <div class="platforms">
     <div>
       <img title="Node.js" width="31" src="assets/node-logo.png" />